 Think about where your potential guardian lives and how much a potential move to another city, county or even country would change your child’s life and day to day routines.
 Think about how your child would cope with that, it may seem like a horribly disruptive thing to do, but if the best person for the job lives elsewhere, it may be better in the long run.

 Take into Account the Health and Age of the Guardian:

 You may have your heart set on selecting your parents (child’s grandparents), but they may just be too old to run around after a toddler or handle the demands of a teen.
 Think about whether they can fulfil this or whether it would be better to designate a guardian for a specific length of time, and then designate another until your child turns 18.

 Figure in Finance and Family Factors:

-Think about this, does your potential guardian own a home, have a steady job, or work in a field that requires a lot of traffic?
+Think about this; does your potential guardian own a home, have a steady job, or work in a field that requires a lot of travelling?
 All these factors need to be weighed up.
-You may think it’s a good idea to have your child live with your sister on the other end of the country, but if she’s always moving around and changing her job, it may be better to consider someone a little steadier to ensure your child has some stability.
+You may think it’s a good idea to have your child live with your sister at the other end of the country, but if she’s always moving around and changing her job, it may be better to consider someone a little more geographically secure to ensure your child has some stability.

 Split the Task Up:

 Some parents load their child’s guardian with the task of taking care of finances and their child’s inheritance.
 After all, it can be very tempting to ask the same person to take care of both these jobs, as they will be the closest to the child.
 Though, if the guardian doesn’t have a good head for money, you’ll need to find a second person for this task.
 Maybe you could choose a responsible grandparent to be the executor, whilst your cousin raises your child, to ensure they make the most of the money you leave and make sensible decisions.